mehmetmisset/linkedin-article-1-data-ingestion-transformation-requirements/articles/article-1-data-ingestion-transformation-requirements.md

 ### 3.3 A Front-End tool

 A Front-end tool is technically not needed, however due to the relationship between datasets, attributes, parameters, transformations and every entry should be uniquely identifiable, a simple front-end tool is and would be nice.

-Microsoft Access makes a good candidate for a Front-End tool, programming is VBA well documented by Microsoft and the Microsoft Office suit is broadly adopted in many companies, if not a runtime-version is provided by Microsoft.

 This tool should be programmed to extract the metadata from the repository and presented it in the form of menu`s, list- and detail-forms.
 Unique keys should be generated, drop-down-list should help providing correct values.
 When the metadata is changed the tool should update the relevant parts of the repository.